Non-Melanoma Skin Cancer Care in the Willamette Valley

 If non-melanoma skin cancer spreads from its original place to another part of the body, the new growth has the same kind of abnormal cells and the same name as the primary growth.
 It is still considered skin cancer.
 Learn more about the stages of skin cancer and how that will impact the treatment that’s recommended.

-For most patients skin cancer treatment includes the removal of the cancerous cells.
-This might be done in the dermatologists office when they spot something out of the ordinary and remove it for testing.
-Or, if a larger spot is found, a special surgical procedure is planned to remove the cancerous area and some of the skin nearby called the “margin”.
+For most patients, skin cancer treatment includes removing the cancerous cells.
+This might be done in the dermatologist's office when they spot something out of the ordinary and remove it for testing.
+Or, if a larger spot is found, a special surgical procedure is planned to remove the cancerous area and some of the skin nearby, called the “margin.”

-Some patients may not need other treatments.
-Others may require additional skin cancer therapies to be sure the cancer is not spreading.
+Some patients may not need other treatments, while others may require additional skin cancer therapies to reduce the chances of the cancer spreading.

-The treatments and follow up care recommended for non-melanoma skin cancer patients are dependent on the type of skin cancer that was diagnosed.
+The treatments and follow-up care recommended for non-melanoma skin cancer patients are dependent on the type of non-melanoma skin cancer that was diagnosed.